himanshu0289/javaQuesnAns/README.md

 # javaQuesnAns
-in this repository we do some exaple of java
+in this repository we do some example of java